 Yokogawa’s WT5000 Precision Power Analyzer has won the prestigious “Test Product of the Year” trophy at the annual Elektra Awards hosted by Electronics Weekly.
 This is the second award the WT5000 has been recognised for in 2019.

 The award was presented on the 4th December at a ceremony at London’s Grosvenor House Hotel in the presence of an audience of leading industry professionals.
 The event has been a highlight within the industry calendar for 17 years, where leading figures from the electronics field gather to celebrate their achievements and reward the market leaders from across the blossoming sector.

-“The electronic industry is best equipped and positioned to directly influence a sustainable usage of energy resources”, he added: “The Elektra Awards recognizes good work, which is inspiring and energizing to all involved especially the innovative and highly skilled precision engineering team.”
+“The electronic industry is best equipped and positioned to directly influence a sustainable usage of energy resources”, he added: “The Elektra Awards recognises good work, which is inspiring and energising to all involved especially the innovative and highly skilled precision engineering team.”

-The event was organized by Electronics Weekly and was hosted by Ben Hanlin.
+The event was organised by Electronics Weekly and was hosted by Ben Hanlin.